Melaleuca grows its sales from the ground up. Deriving its name

 independent sales representatives and through Melaleuca's website.

-systems in the US and Canada.
-The company was founded in 1985 to
+in the US and Canada.
+The company was founded in 1985 to market a

 Based in Idaho, Melaleuca operates its business primarily across

-North America, but also in the Asia/Pacific region.
+North America, but also in Europe, the Middle East, and

 Sales and Marketing